Crown-Commercial-Service/ccs-spend-forecasting-infra/README.md

 Therefore, in this project, the `provider.tf` configures the databricks provider to use a service principal (defined in the `auth` stack), which  meanas that the user does not have to do any additional manual steps.
 This could be reconfigured in the future if necessary, just be aware of the `workspace_resource_id` parameter, which is the resource ID (**not** the workspace ID).

+#### Adding Python libraries

+If the existing Python libraries defined in this code need to be changed for the pipeline to run, you can easily amend these by editing the `databricks.tf` file in the `pipeline` module.
+The module takes an input list, `python_libraries`, which is a set of strings representing Python libraries.
+Add an extra element at the end of the list and run `plan` and `apply`.
+It may take several minutes to complete.

 #### Invalid resource ID